PSYC 3450-A

 | ||||||||||||||||

-Text: | Reisberg, D. (2016).
-Cognition: Exploring the Science of the mind, 6th Ed.
+Text: | Reisberg, D. (2022).
+Cognition: Exploring the Science of the mind, 8th Ed.
 New York, W. W.

-Norton (with access to ZAPS 2.0).
-IMPORTANT: Our ZAPS Class ID# is 45965.
-Access the online activities at: https://digital.wwnorton.com/cognition6.
-NOTE: Your access to ZAPS assignments for this class will END on Friday, April 20, 2018.
+Norton (with access to ZAPS).
+IMPORTANT: Our ZAPS Class ID# is 894078.
+Access the online activities through Blackboard first, after that you can also access them via https://digital.wwnorton.com/cognition8.
+NOTE: Your access to ZAPS assignments for this class will END on Monday, May 5, 2025 (11:59 pm).
+Be sure to plan (and complete) accordingly!
 Students are expected to have their textbooks and other required course materials (lab books, digital media, etc.) at the start of the course.
 Failure to have required course materials will not be accepted as justification for failure to be prepared for class, missed or incomplete assignments, failure to prepare for exams, quizzes and other course evaluations or inability to complete other course requirements.
-The only exception to this policy will be situations in which the textbooks and/or other course materials are not available from the publisher as determined by availability in the RMU Bookstore. | ||||||||||||||||
+The only exception to this policy will be situations in which the textbooks and/or other course materials are not available from the publisher. | ||||||||||||||||

 Web Site: | http://www.drspeg.com/courses/courses.html | ||||||||||||||||